Get 80% off your plan for your first 3 months*

 What are the 4 main methods of market research?

 The four main methods are surveys, interviews, focus groups, and observation.
-Surveys collect structured feedback at scale, interviews go deeper on motivations, focus groups explore reactions to ideas, and observation reveals how customers actually behave rather than what they say they do.
+Surveys collect structured feedback at scale, interviews explore motivations in depth, focus groups test reactions to ideas, and observation reveals how customers actually behave.

 How much should a small business spend on market research?

 Most small businesses can start with free tools and spend very little.
-If you need paid surveys, specialist reports, or professional analysis, budgeting around 1–2% of your revenue is a reasonable starting point for research that supports a major decision.
+If you need paid surveys, specialist reports, or professional analysis, budgeting around 1 to 2% of your revenue is a reasonable starting point for research that supports a major decision.

 What's the difference between primary and secondary research?

 Primary research is data you collect yourself through surveys, interviews, or observation.
 Secondary research draws on existing sources like government data, industry reports, and competitor analysis.
-Most small businesses benefit from starting with secondary research and using primary research to answer the specific questions it can't.
+Start with secondary research and use primary research to answer the specific questions it can't.

 How long does market research typically take for a small business?

-Basic research using free online tools can take a few hours–a few days.
-A more thorough project involving customer surveys and interviews typically takes 2–4 weeks, depending on how quickly you can reach your target audience.
+Basic research using free online tools can take a few hours to a few days.
+A more thorough project involving customer surveys and interviews typically takes two to four weeks, depending on how quickly you can reach your target audience.

 Can I do market research myself or do I need to hire someone?

 Most small businesses can conduct effective research themselves using free tools and straightforward methods.
-See our guide on how to do market research.
-Consider bringing in a professional only for complex projects where you need statistically valid results to support a significant investment or funding application.
+See the Xero guide on how to do market research for a step-by-step walkthrough.
+Consider bringing in a professional only for complex projects where you need statistically valid results to support a significant investment.

 Disclaimer